-"With all of the communication methods that we have today, parents can easily plan with other parents attending the party how to create a celebration with food and drinks that every child can have," says Wesley Delbridge, RDN, a spokesperson for the Academy of Nutrition and Dietetics.
-"Reach out to the party's host if they have not brought up what food will be served at the party and see if you can bring items or give ideas to help create an environment that is inclusive to everyone."
+Parents should communicate with other parents attending the party how to create a celebration with food and drinks that every child can have.
+If your child has a food allergy and will be attending a party, reach out to the party's host if they have not brought up what food will be served at the party and see if you can bring items or give ideas to help create an environment that is inclusive to everyone.

 Follow these five tips to host an allergy-friendly birthday bash that's fun — and safe — for everyone.